CAREER AND PROFESSIONAL DEVELOPMENT

-- Participate in the Career Development Center’s workshops and meet with your Career Counselor regularly
+- Participate in Career Development’s workshops and meet with your Career Counselor regularly.

-- Schedule a practice interview with the Career Development Center
+- Schedule a practice interview with Career Development.

 Mercyhurst University is proud to collaborate with several regional consortiums of colleges and universities in Western PA and beyond.
 They include the Western PA Career Services Association, the Pittsburgh Education Recruiting Consortium, and the Accounting Consortium.
 All of these organizations offer events that connect our students and alumni to employers and interviews.